codeandwhisky/ZenUI/INTEGRATION_GUIDE.md

 ## Performance Optimization

-ZenUI's enhanced theme system includes several performance optimizations that work automatically, but you can also leverage additional techniques:
+ZenXUI's enhanced theme system includes several performance optimizations that work automatically, but you can also leverage additional techniques:

 ### 1. Automatic Performance Features